Los Angeles County

 We are working with community leaders to help answer the urgent question all of this poses: Who Will Build?

 We launched Los Angeles County Skilled Trades Summers in 2021 to offer young people the opportunity to learn the trades and graduate high school with a foundation and life skills for these career paths.
-Each summer hundreds of students from across L.A. get paid while getting intensive hands-on training and earning valuable credentials in skilled trades, such as construction, welding and solar panel installation.
+Each summer hundreds of students from across L.A. get paid while receiving intensive hands-on training and earning valuable industry-based credentials in construction, welding, auto and solar panel installation.

 0 +